AMD 900 chipset series

 The AMD 900 chipset series is identical to the AMD 800 chipset series except for the fact that it is only found on Socket AM3+ mainboards, whereas its predecessor is only found on Socket AM3 mainboards.
 It was released in 2011.

 This allows consumers to easily identify the Socket through the chipset name.
 Socket AM3+ supports solely Bulldozer (microarchitecture)-based FX-processors.

-In support of AM3+ CPUs, AMD has validated the 9-Series chipset for use with HyperTransport 3.1 (up to 6.4GT/s).
+In support of AM3+ CPUs, AMD has validated the 9-Series chipset for use with HyperTransport 3.1 (up to 6.4 GT/s).
 They also worked with NVIDIA to bring SLI support to this chipset series.
 AMD OverDrive is supported for simplified overclocking.

 Lineup

 Common features of all chipsets in the 9xx series: